 Do you hate doing laundry?
 If so, you aren’t alone.
 Because laundry is boring and never completely done, it’s one of the most loathed household chores.
 Having a well-organized laundry room that lets you work efficiently will help you get through that dreaded laundry more quickly and easily.
-Decorating your laundry room so it brings a smile to your face doesn’t hurt, either!
+Try these easy tips for laundry room organization.

 Cut down on your laundry

 Sounds almost ridiculous, doesn’t it?
 Well, there are ways to cut back on the number of weekly loads you’re doing.